neutron-org/neutron-docs/docs/neutron/modules/interchain-queries/how-to.md

 # How To

-## How to chose the right IBC connection ID for an Interchain Query and verify it?
+## How to choose the right IBC connection ID for an Interchain Query and verify it

 Let's find an IBC connection between Neutron and CosmosHub.